A Resource for Texas. A Resource for the World.

 - First to spawn redfish, flounder, croaker and cobia in captivity.

-- Manages the Mission-Aransas National Estuarine Research Reserve, which at 185,708 acres is the third largest estuarine reserve in the nation.
+- Manages the Mission-Aransas National Estuarine Research Reserve, which at 186,189 acres, is the third-largest estuarine reserve in the nation.

-- Science and the SeaTM radio program is heard on 229 affiliates in 45 states and in 52 countries.
+- Science and the SeaTM radio program is heard on 234 affiliates in 46 states states and in 52 countries.

-- 37 graduate students, 7 post-doctoral research fellows, and 6 research scientists made up our graduate & post-graduate community this year.
+- Graduate students, post-doctoral research fellows, and research scientists make up our graduate & post-graduate community.

-- Received $6.77 million Gulf of Mexico Research Initiative Grant to understand how oil spill disperses in the Gulf of Mexico and how it affects the Gulf ecology.
+- Awarded over $16.3M in Gulf of Mexico Research Initiative grants to understand how oil spill disperses in the Gulf of Mexico and how it affects the Gulf ecology.

 - Animal Rehabilitation Keep rescues and rehabilitates thousands of animals annually.

-- A new undergraduate Semester by the Sea program combines coursework with hands-on research
+- An innovative undergraduate Semester by the Sea program combines coursework with hands-on research.

 1 Regent's Outstanding Teaching Award